peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  parameter's inputs to types specially handled by this method (such as <code>
  int</code> or <code>string</code>) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion given earlier.</p>.

 **Returns:**

-* A CBOR object corresponding to the given object.
+* A CBOR object corresponding to the specified object.
 Returns CBORObject.Null if the object is null.

 ### FromObject

-    public static CBORObject FromObject(Object obj, PODOptions options) Generates a CBORObject from an arbitrary object.
+    public static CBORObject FromObject(Object obj, PODOptions options)

+Generates a CBORObject from an arbitrary object.
 See the overload of this method that takes CBORTypeMapper and PODOptions arguments.